shopware/shopware/changelog/_unreleased/2023-12-21-use-birthdayrequired-config-for-my-account.md

 ---

 # Storefront
-*  Updated `views/storefront/page/account/profile/personal.html.twig` to use `config('core.loginRegistration.birthdayFieldRequired')` like it's used in `views/storefront/component/address/address-personal.html.twig` to make sure the setting is also taking into consideration the 'My Account' section
+* Changed `views/storefront/page/account/profile/personal.html.twig` to use `config('core.loginRegistration.birthdayFieldRequired')` like it's used in `views/storefront/component/address/address-personal.html.twig` to make sure the setting is also taking into consideration the 'My Account' section